intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 ### THE APP IS NOT MEDICAL ADVICE

-Nibble provides nutritional information and tracking tools for general educational and informational purposes only.
+Nouriche provides nutritional information and tracking tools for general educational and informational purposes only.
 The App is NOT a substitute for professional medical advice, diagnosis, or treatment.

 ### You must:
 - Always consult a qualified healthcare professional before making dietary changes